 - 1/4 to 1/2 cup chicken broth, vegetable broth or white wine or combination (to moisten stuffing)

-- 1/4 cup frozen apple juice concentrate, thawed (apple juice boiled down to a thick consistency will work even better and apple jelly works also)
+- 1/4 cup frozen apple juice concentrate, thawed (more concentrate or apple juice boiled down to a thick consistency will work even better and apple (or another) jelly works also)

 Open the chop and feel inside to make sure you’re getting it open as much as possible.
 Make the pocket as large as possible, getting into the sides.